michael-eightnine/frontend-portfolio/README.md

-# frontend-portfolio
+# Professional Portfolio

+### Currently In Development!

-Git repo for my professional portfolio
+Git repo for my professional portfolio, which can be viewed [here.](http://eightnine.co/smith-dev/#/)

+Readme will be expanded upon site completion.